-FAQs

-This section covers some of the most relevant information for applicants and accepted Delegates.
+FAQs This section covers some of the most relevant information for applicants and accepted Delegates.
 Q: Does ISC or KASC provide any financial aid?
 While ISC does provide guidance and fundraising advice to students, ISC does not directly provide any scholarships at this time.
-For a list of potential scholarships, please visit http://iscdc.org/scholarships/

-Q: What is the participation fee, and what does it cover?

-KASC (American Delegates): \$3,500

-This fee covers online programming, two international flights, ground transportation during the In-Person Conference, accommodations, (some) meals, and programming.
+For a list of potential scholarships, please visit http://iscdc.org/scholarships/ Q: What is the participation fee, and what does it cover?
+KASC (American Delegates): \$3,500 This fee covers online programming, two international during transportation flights, ground the In-Person Conference, accommodations, (some) meals. and programming.
 Delegates are responsible for personal expenses (extra food, gifts, etc.), as well as domestic transportation to and from Washington, D.C. (specific airport TBD).

-KASC (Korean Delegates): \$3,500

-programming This fee covers online costs. two international flights, ground transportation during the inperson conference, accommodations, (some) meals, and programming.
-Delegates are responsible for personal (extra food, gifts, etc.) and for domestic expenses transportation to and from Seoul or Boryeong at the end of the conference.
+KASC (Korean Delegates): \$3,500 This fee covers online programming costs, two international flights, ground transportation during the inperson conference, accommodations, (some) meals, and programming.
+Delegates are responsible for personal expenses (extra food, gifts, etc.) and for domestic transportation to and from Seoul or Boryeong at the end of the conference.

-FAQs

-Q: What impact has COVID-19 had on KASC?
+FAQs Q: What impact has COVID-19 had on KASC?

-Due to the pandemic, KASC has been held virtually over the past three years.
-This will be the first year since the pandemic that KASC will be held almost entirely in-person!
-With just three days of virtual orientation, the remainder of the Conference will be held in-person over the course of two and a half weeks spent between the US and South Korea.

-The Delegation's safety is our priority, therefore KASC and ISC will be actively monitoring the situation in both countries throughout the Conference.
+Due to the pandemic, this will be the first year since the pandemic that KASC will be held almost entirely in-person!
+With just three days of virtual orientation, the remainder of the Conference will be held in-person over two and a half weeks spent between the US and South Korea.
+The Delegation's safety is our priority, therefore KASC and ISC will be actively monitoring the pandemic in both countries throughout the Conference.
 In the event of an outbreak, we will follow CDC guidelines as stated at the time of the Conference.
 Needless to say, we are so excited to welcome Delegates back in-person this summer!
 Q: How are Executive Committee Members Selected?
 EC elections will occur at the end of each Conference, during which any of the American and Korean delegates can choose to nominate themselves to run for one EC position and be elected by their peers.
 Q: Do I have to know Korean to apply?